• Latest

 6. Never Apologize for Standing Your Ground

 Suppose you’ve ever been in a situation where you felt like you needed to apologize for standing your ground, don’t.
-You have every right to stand up for yourself and what you believe in without feeling guilty about it.
+You have every right to stand up for yourself and your beliefs without feeling guilty.

-There will always be people who try to push us around or tell us what to do.
+People will always try to push us around or tell us what to do.
 But that doesn’t mean we have to give in to their demands.
 We can stand our ground without being disrespectful or aggressive.

 7. Never Apologize for Not Knowing the Answer

-When you don’t know the answer to something, it’s easy to feel guilty and feel obligated to apologize.
-You may feel like you’re not good enough or that you should have known the answer.
+When you don’t know the answer, it’s easy to feel guilty and obligated to apologize.
+You may feel like you’re not good enough or should have known the answer.
 But there’s no need to apologize for not knowing the answer.
 Not knowing the answer is part of being human.
 We can’t know everything, and that’s okay.

 8. Never Apologize for Having High Expectations